 3/14/24 - I presented our work on model predictive control strategies for grid-interactive water heaters at the ACEEE Hot Water Forum.
 See the slides here.

-2/15/24 - Our new paper on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid
+2/15/24 - Our new paper on model predictive control (MPC) strategies for residential water heaters was published in IEEE Transactions on Smart Grid.
+This work analyzes the impact of control model fidelity on MPC performance through experimental testing and simulations.

-2/9/24 - I presented our work on model predictive control strategies for grid-interactive water heaters to the Advanced Water Heating Initiative (AWHI) Connectivity Working Group
+2/9/24 - I presented our work on model predictive control strategies for grid-interactive water heaters to the Advanced Water Heating Initiative (AWHI) Connectivity Working Group.
+Check out the presentation recording here.

 12/7/23 - Our EV-EcoSim paper was published in IEEE Transactions on Smart Grid and the code is available on github